 Cython is a good choice for writing extensions, less verbose, and more similar to Python syntactically.
 In Cython, one can release GIL temporarily for a code block using the

 with nogil: syntax.
 Will it release the true power of multi-core CPU?
 We should have a try.

 We adopt a toy example, say, a naive matrix multiplication, for benchmarking.
 Start with a C-only version:

 The function above is straight-forward.
 We then create a wrapper for it, so that it can be called by Python code:

-Two matrices are as input, each with a rather large size
+Two matrices with a rather large size

 The first two rows show that, with single thread,

 matmul has comparable performance no matter releasing GIL or not.
 This is desired behavior, since GIL should not lead to performance degradation in single-threading scene.
 But things change when it comes to multi-threading.
 With two computing threads running in parallel, the time doubles if holding GIL, whilst in another setting (GIL released), the performance remains unchanged.